 Of the three, Born favoured the law of the place where the lawyer is qualified to practice.
 External lawyers are often more alert to issues of privilege, and should be well-placed to consider such issues from the perspective of their own legal system.
-On the other hand, the law of the place where the client is based may present certain difficulties, given the rising numbers of international companies with offices in different jurisdictions.
+On the other hand, the law of the place where the client is based may present certain difficulties, given that the client may have, as multinational companies often do, multiple regional representative offices across the globe.
 Of the three tests, Born favoured the law of the origin of communication the least.
 In his opinion, the place where the communication is made is often fortuitious (and not intended by parties), and as such has little place in the resolution of international disputes.

 The 'most favoured nation' approach

 In contrast, the 'most favoured nation' approach requires the tribunal to choose the law which offers the most extensive privilege protection to the parties.
 In short, the 'most favoured nation' approach appears to guarantee that parties' minimum expectations as to the boundaries of privilege are met.
 Consequently, and perhaps inevitably, this may go on to grant greater privilege protection to a party who may not be expecting it.

 Born also considered the 'most protective privilege' or 'most favoured nation' rule, which is preferred by practitioners.
 His view is that there is only a "superficial appeal" to this approach, as it is difficult to justify granting one party legal rights that it would not otherwise possess simply because its opponent enjoys them.
 However, he admits that it would be unfair to permit one party to rely on national privilege rules as a reason to withhold relevant materials from disclosure while requiring a counterparty to produce what are arguably similarly situated documents.